HarshaKurasala/Multi-Language-Translator/README.md

 ---

-*Made with ❤️ for language learners and global communicators.*
+*Made for language learners and global communicators.*
 *Part of the CodeAlpha Internship Projects.*

 <img width="1272" height="843" alt="image" src="https://github.com/user-attachments/assets/9db4eea8-0947-43ae-8181-a82a40674d06" />